Happiness and health go hand-in-hand (and it's all thanks to your marriage).

-Healthy people aren't just the happy ones — they're now the married ones.
+Healthy people aren't just the happy ones — they're now the ones committing to marriage.
 And if you thought that a significant other was more woe than it was worth, turns out you were painfully mistaken because a mate won't just keep you happy; they'll keep you living longer, too.

 Most unsurprisingly, though, was the fact that the study and doctors were able to conclude that being single is a risk factor for cancer patients.
 They're less likely to attend and keep up with medical treatments.
 So for married couples, the support system a spouse can provide you with is everything.
 It'll keep you alive for longer.

 So while a long, fruitful life with your partner is the end-goal, another study found that happily married people are the ones that are healthier than the everyday Joe Dirt on the street.

 The study, published in the Journal of Marriage and Family followed 1,681 married people to see how marital bliss (or lack thereof) affected their physical health.

 The study, which ran for an unheard of 20-year period, found that marriage-building activities (like date nights, movie nights and even take-out at home dinner dates) kept spouses happier and in turn, healthier.
 To find the answers, researchers polled the couples by asking 11 questions to see how happy the 1,681 people were in their relationships; they were also asked how they dealt with jealousy, anger and infidelity in their relationships.
 Of the findings, Dr. Cody Hollist, said that it was clear to see that "marital quality and health run in tandem."
 And even though they studied couples at three different age ranges, they found that the biggest correlation could be made between happy marriages and healthy spouses.